DKONofWeb3/Tothel/README.md

 👨‍💻 Contributing

 Open to collaboration!
-If you’re a UI/UX designer, backend ninja, or testing wizard — feel free to connect.
+If you’re a UI/UX designer, or testing wizard.
+Feel free to connect.